sybrew/the-seo-framework/readme.txt

 = 4.2.8

-TODO for get_image_uploader_form(), allow custom classes -- for both the add/change and remove button separately.
-	-> Then we can remove the TEMP css in TSFEM.

-TODO add filter for custom title handling of the menu.
-Primarily to spawn notification alerts via Extension Manager.

 TODO the_seo_framework_title_from_generation doesn't affect quick-edit.
 	-> It actually does, but the data is amended in real-time by the term name/post title inputs.
 		-> This is what we'll address when we add %syntax%.